nagyist/tao-user-guide/src/take-a-tour/publish-and-deliver-your-test.md

 # Publish and deliver your test

 >You've just assembled your pop-quiz, and it's just an hour before the start of the day.
 You've only a few minutes to get this test assigned to your class before preparing to face your first lecture session of the day.
 TAO saves the day through its assembled delivery system.
-Assembled deliveries govern when and how long a test will be taken by selected individual or groups of Test-takers.
+Assembled deliveries govern when and how long a Test will be taken by selected individual or groups of Test-takers.
 Fortunately, they take only a few moments to put together.

 <div class="hidden-video">
 [![Tour Deliver Test Step 1](http://img.youtube.com/vi/6q4bKuQc0b0/0.jpg)](http://www.youtube.com/watch?v=6q4bKuQc0b0)